iterative/gto/README.md

 ### Versioning

 To register a new artifact or a new version, use `gto register`.
-This is usually done to mark significant changes to the artifact (such as a release or a deprecation).
+This is usually done to mark significant changes to the artifact (such as a release).

 ```console
 $ gto register awesome-model